nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Duplicates are not created (NRIC uniqueness is enforced).

 #### Main Success Scenario (MSS)
-1. Fred enters command to `add` a new person.
+1. Fred enters command to `add` a new person along with their details.
 2. CareLink requests person details.
-3. Fred enters the person details along with their role as patient, caregiver, or both.
-4. CareLink validates the input data.
+3. CareLink validates the input data.
-5. CareLink saves the person details to the system.
+4. CareLink saves the person details to the system.
-6. CareLink displays a success message and shows the newly added patient in the system.
+5. CareLink displays a success message and shows the newly added patient in the system.
-7. Use case ends.
+6. Use case ends.

 #### Extensions
 - **4a.
 Invalid patient data entered**: